DeRusGAMING/ColossalAI/README.md

 ## Features

-Colossal-AI provides a collection of parallel components for you.
-We aim to support you to write your distributed deep learning models just like how you write your model on your laptop.
-We provide user-friendly tools to kickstart distributed training and inference in a few lines.
+Colossal-AI offers a suite of parallel components to simplify the creation of distributed deep learning models.
+Our goal is to make distributed training and inference as effortless as working on your laptop.
+With our user-friendly tools, you can kickstart distributed training and inference with just a few lines of code.

 - Parallelism strategies
   - Data Parallelism